dbonattoj/dbonattoj.github.io/_posts/2025-10-01-nhst-bayesian-data-analysis.md

 p(\theta) \propto \exp\left(-\tfrac{\lambda}{2} |\theta|^2\right).
 $$

-Training with a penalty is just MAP (maximum a posteriori) estimation.
+Training with a penalty is just maximum a posteriori (MAP) estimation.

 So, even in a world dominated by machine learning, Bayesian analysis has enduring value: it provides a language and framework that helps us see the hidden logic behind many of the tools we already use.